-- Represent Debtors as special counsel in Trump Entertainment Chapter 11 bankruptcy proceedings in Delaware.
+- Represented Debtors as special counsel in Trump Entertainment Chapter 11 bankruptcy proceedings in Delaware.

 - Represent mainland China debtors, Zhejiang Topoing Photovoltaic Company, Ltd, et al, in Chapter 15 contested proceedings in bankruptcy court in New Jersey.
 Case involves multi-million dollar litigation proceedings.

 - Universal Marketing Inc. and consolidated entities.
-Counsel to the elected Chapter 7 Trustee in this large bankruptcy proceeding in Pennsylvania involving 27 consolidated debtor entities.
-Presently prosecuting litigation against one debtor’s lender involving breach of contract, bad faith, substantive consolidation, fraudulent conveyances, set-off and other litigation issues.
+Counsel to the elected Chapter 7 Trustee in this bankruptcy proceeding in Pennsylvania involving 27 consolidated debtor entities.
+Prosecuted litigation against one debtor’s lender involving breach of contract, bad faith, substantive consolidation, fraudulent conveyances, set-off and other litigation issues.

-- Represent a defendant multi-national company in litigation in Pennsylvania Federal Court in a case involving breach of contract, fraud and other claims.
+- Represented a defendant multi-national company in litigation in Pennsylvania Federal Court in a case involving breach of contract, fraud and other claims.

-- Represent Trustee in litigation in New Jersey Federal Court in a case which includes trial on issues of alter ego, fraud and fraudulent conveyances.
+- Represented Trustee in litigation in New Jersey Federal Court in a case which includes trial on issues of alter ego, fraud and fraudulent conveyances.